-Section 5: Details of Representation Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the Duty to Cooperate.
+Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the Duty to Cooperate.
 Please be as precise as possible.

 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the Duty to Cooperate, please also use this box to set out your comments.

 (Continue on a separate sheet if necessary.
 Please remember to include on any separate sheets the name/organisation and details of which section, paragraph, policy or element of the policies map your representation relates)

-Section 6: Proposed Modifications to the local plan Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified above where this relates to soundness.
+Section 6: Proposed Modifications to the local plan

+Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified above where this relates to soundness.
 (NB Please note that any non-compliance with the Duty to Cooperate is incapable of modification at examination) You will need to say why this modification will make the Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

 (Continue on a separate sheet if necessary.
-Please remember to include on any separate sheets the name/organisation and details of which section, paragraph, policy or element of the policies map your representation relates) Please note your representation should cover succinctly all the information, evidence and
+Please remember to include on any separate sheets the name/organisation and details of which section, paragraph, policy or element of the policies map your representation relates)

-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not be a subsequent opportunity to make further representations based on the original representation at publication stage.

-After consultation of the Publication Craven Local Plan, further submissions of representations will only be at the request of the Inspector, based on the matters and issues debated at the examination.
+After the representations period of the Publication Craven Local Plan has closed, further submissions will only be at the request of the Inspector, based on the matters and issues debated at the examination.